|The Alarm Phone is not a rescue number, but an alarm number to support rescue operations.

-We want to support you in protecting your lives and your right of freedom of movement.
-See also Safety at sea.
+We want to support you in protecting your life and your right of freedom of movement.
+See our Safety at Sea section for more information.

 How it started

-The Watch The Med Alarm Phone was started in October 2014 by activist networks and civil society actors in Europe and Northern Africa.
-The project set up a self-organized hotline for refugees in distress in the Mediterranean Sea.
+Watch The Med Alarm Phone was initiated in October 2014 by activist networks and civil society actors in Europe and Northern Africa.
+The project established a self-organized hotline for refugees in distress in the Mediterranean Sea.

-In this respect, the responsible coast guards are informed of the launch of the project.
-The critique of the deadly border regime is directed first and foremost to the politically responsible actors of the EU.
+The responsible coast guards have been informed about this project and we are pursuing a respectful and cooperative way of interacting with them.
+The critique of the deadly border regime is directed first and foremost towards the political actors of the EU.
 If coast guards do not act promptly, it will be sought, on the one hand, to enforce rescue operations through public pressure.
-On the other hand, attempts will be made to alert cargo ships and commercial vessels in vicinity to the vessel in distress.
+On the other hand, attempts will be made to alert cargo ships and commercial vessels in the vicinity to the boat in distress.

-The number of the Alarm Phone will be disseminated mainly through direct contacts with migrant and refugee communities in the important transit countries of Northern Africa and in Turkey.
-We are also distributing leaflets that inform about the risks of crossing the Mediterranean Sea.
-Besides notes on how to reduce the risks, the Alarm Phone number is provided.
+The Alarm Phone number is disseminated mainly through direct contacts with migrant and refugee communities in the important transit countries of Northern Africa as well as in Turkey.
+Moreover, we are distributing leaflets that inform about the risks of crossing the Mediterranean Sea.

-The project is actively involved in all three regions through which migrants and refugees attempt to reach the countries of the EU:
+The project is actively involved in all three regions where migrants and refugees attempt to travel to the European countries:

-- The Aegean Sea (between Greece and Turkey)
+- The Aegean Sea (between Turkey and Greece)

 - The Central Mediterranean Sea (between Libya/Tunisia and Italy)